byu-cpe/ecen192/_labs/y-board_buttons_and_switches.md

 - USB-C cord

 # Procedure
-**As you go through this lab, copy the example code into the appropriate function in the Y_Board_Intro.cpp file.** Don't forget to uncomment the corresponding function under the `int main()` function near the top.
+**As you go through this lab, copy the example code into the respective section on VS Code main.cpp file to explore how each part works.** Don't forget to uncomment the corresponding function under the `int main()` section near the top.

 ## Part 1 - LED Exploration (5-10 minutes)
 - Each LED, labeled L1 to L20, are RGB (red-green-blue) LEDs, meaning that they are actually three smaller red, green, and blue lights packaged together.
 For each LED, you can set the brightness of the red, green, and blue lights individually, making the LED appear to be any color you like.